LeoGori/blender-robotics-utils/README.md

 # What's new
 - Added automatic integration of Inverse Kinematics constraints
-- Added automatic import of the colors of the meshes
+- Added configuration to automatically import the software limits from the .ini files
 - Fixed bug that removed bones with zero length when switching mode
 - Proposes a new way to create animation based on Blender's built-in Inverse Kinematics
 - Added configuration to remove joints (useful to remove sensors encoded as bones)
+- Added automatic import of the colors of the meshes

 ## Maintainers